Elland Road comes under the spotlight as Leeds United play host to Liverpool in Sunday’s lone Premier League fixture.

 Bamford, who is just two goals away from smashing a 100-goal barrier in English league football, found the net in his side’s 4-3 defeat at Anfield last season.

-However, Jurgen Klopp’s men boast the longest unbeaten Premier League streak amongst the sides that featured in England’s top-flight last season, going unbeaten in 13 straight league matches (W10, D3) since a 1-0 home loss to Fulham in early March.
+However, Jurgen Klopp’s men boast the longest unbeaten Premier League streak amongst the sides that featured in England’s top-flight last season, going unbeaten in 13 straight matches (W10, D3) since a 1-0 home loss to Fulham in early March.

 The Reds have clocked up an eight-game undefeated away run (W7, D1) since suffering a 3-1 reverse to Leicester City, winning the last four in a row by an aggregate score of 12-3.